TheCrookedMan/string-similarity/README.md

 # string-similarity

 A string similarity comparison tool, which is the front-end implementation version of Java string similarity.
-To maintain consistency with the string similarity algorithm in Java string similarity。
+To maintain consistency with the string similarity algorithm in [java-string-similarity](https://github.com/tdebatty/java-string-similarity/blob/master/README.md)。

 ### install
 ```node